oyedejioyewole/nuxt-bootstrap-icons/docs/content/index.md

 $ npx nuxi@latest module add nuxt-bootstrap-icons
 ```

-Congratulations 🎉, you have successfully added the module to your project and can now browser [**bootstrap-icons**](https://icons.getbootstrap.com){.font-cursive} for use in your project
+Congratulations 🎉.
+You have successfully added the module to your project and can now browse [**bootstrap-icons**](https://icons.getbootstrap.com){.font-cursive.underline} for icons to use.

 ## Usage

-This module registers a component `BootstrapIcon` by default which can then be used in your project as shown below:

 ```vue [YourComponent]
 <BootstrapIcon name="alarm-fill" />